ShashankKumbhare/traffic-light-classifier/README.md

 - 536 green traffic light images
 - 44 yellow traffic light images

-Note: All images come from this MIT self-driving car course and are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+Note: All images come from this [MIT self-driving car course](https://selfdrivingcars.mit.edu/) and are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

-- Each image is a numpy array of shape (n_row, n_col, 3) i.e each image has a 3 channels of rgb (red, green, blue) values where n_col and n_row is the height and the width of the image.
+- Each image is a numpy array of shape (n_row, n_col, 3) i.e each image has a 3 channels (RGB - red, green, blue color space) where n_col and n_row is the height and the width of the image.
 - Each image gives information about its colors of the pixels and their location.
-- The rgb channels of the images can be converted to hsv channels (hue, saturation, value) i.e. we can have information about the hue, saturation and brightness of the pixels of the images.
+- The RGB color space of the images can be converted to HSV color space channels (hue, saturation, value) i.e. the information about the hue, saturation and brightness of the pixels of the images.

 ---